The past stunk. As part of a new project, scientists are resurrecting its smells

 "Our work with AI will also inform us about the frequency with which the smells were mentioned in certain historic periods, and the feelings associated with them," says Cecilia Bembibre, a heritage scientist with University College London's Institute for Sustainable Heritage who previously helped create a system to identify and catalog the smells of old books.
 These findings will help the team decide which smells have enough cultural value to be included in the project.

-The Odeuropa researchers will ultimately curate and publish the scent data in an online repository, accessible to the public, that describes the sensory qualities and stories of various scents.
-The archive will share the history of olfactory practices, investigate the relationship between scent and identity, and explore how societies coped with challenging or dangerous odors.
+The online scent archive, accessible to the public, will describe the sensory qualities and stories of various scents.
+It will share the history of olfactory practices, investigate the relationship between scent and identity, and explore how societies coped with challenging or dangerous odors.

 The hope is that such a resource could help museums and educators enrich the public's knowledge of the past.
 While a select few museums have included smell for a more multisensory experience, most mainly rely on visual communication.